F5Networks/f5-openstack-lbaasv2-driver/README.rst

 Test
 ----
 Before you open a pull request, your code must have passing `pytest <http://pytest.org>`_ unit tests.
-In addition, you should include a set of functional tests written to use a real BIG-IP device for testing.
-Information on how to run our set of tests is included below.
+In addition, you should include a set of functional tests written to use a real BIG-IP® for testing.
+Information on how to run our set of tests is provided below.

 Unit Tests
 ~~~~~~~~~~
 We use pytest for our unit tests.

-1. If you haven't already, install the required test packages and the :file:`requirements.txt` in your virtual environment.
+1. If you haven't already, install the required test packages in the :file:`requirements.txt` in your virtual environment.

 .. code:: shell